 - proposed start and end date

-- names and contact information for two professional references
+- a budget plan o names and contact information for two professional references

 - One recommendation letter

-We offer financial support for housing, living expenses, and travel for the researcher (see below).
-Visiting scholars will have access to workspace, computer, library, meetings, and workshops organized by the PharmaSafe research group.
-The University of Oslo can provide assistance with finding housing and other formalities connected to relocation for the purpose of the scholarship.
-Read more about being a visiting researcher at UiO here: www.uio.no/english/about/jobs/ismo/.
+We offer financial support for housing, living expenses and travel for the researcher (see below).
+Visiting scholars will have access to work space, computer, library, meetings and workshops organized by the PharmaSafe research group.
+The University of Oslo can provide assistance with finding housing and other formalities connected to relocation for the purpose of this scholarship.
+Read more about being a visiting researcher at UiO

-The costs must be documented.
+All costs must be documented.
+Only actual costs related to housing will be covered.
 Travel expenses will be covered in addition.
-Other expenses can be covered as agreed upon.
+Other extraordinary expenses can be covered as agreed upon (e.g. visa expenses).

-For practical information, please contact administrative coordinator Laila Torstveit, e-mail: firstname.lastname@example.org.
+For practical information, please contact research coordinator Leiry Cornejo Chavez, email@example.com

-Restrictions given by Norwegian health authorities and by the University of Oslo due to the COVID-19 pandemic will apply at all times.
+Restrictions given by Norwegian health authorities and by the University of Oslo due to the COVID-19 pandemic will at all times apply.